stochasticHydroTools/libMobility/include/MobilityInterface/README.md

 ## Mobility interface for use in libMobility
+Donev: This seems to simply duplicate stuff from the top-level README, nothing new It only invites troubles to maintain consistency.
+I suggest deleting or drastically shortening

 The files in this repository are not very useful on their on, rather being a part of the libMobility repo.

 A C++ pure virtual base class called ```libmobility::Mobility``` is provided in MobilityInterface.h.